UMM-CSci/senior-seminar/_seminars/fall2017/index.md

     break: true
 ---

-The CSci discipline invites you to Fall 2017 Senior Seminar conference on Saturday, November 18, 2017.
-The talks will be held at time TBA in Sci 3610 and 3650.
+The CSci discipline invites you to the Fall 2017 Senior Seminar conference on Saturday, November 18, 2017.
+The talks will be held at 1-4pm in Sci 3610 and 3650.
 Refreshments will be served.

 Many thanks to the alumni reviewers who provided feedback for this semesters' students:
 Kevin Arhelger, Ian Buck, Mitchell Finzel, Humza Haider, Thomas Harren, Justin Mullin, Skatje Myers, Kristin Shirley, Scott Steffes, Dan Stelljes.